Skip to main content

 Info

-This feature requires the BD sensor firmware version (you can obtain it by sending M102 S-1, not the hardware version on the sensor) to be V1.1b, greater than V1.2b, or purchased after March 2024.
-Otherwise, you need to use external hardware tools (such as STlink) to flash the firmware into the BD sensor.
+This feature requires the BD sensor firmware version (which can be obtained by sending the M102 S-1 command, not the hardware version on the sensor) to be V1.1b, greater than V1.2b, or purchased after March 2024.
+Otherwise, you need to use an external hardware tool (such as ST-Link) to flash the firmware into the BD sensor.

 How It Works

-• Automatically performs Z-axis offset calibration during G28: It triggers when homing (after the nozzle contacts the bed)—then slowly moves upward until the nozzle just leaves the bed—and sets this position as the Z-axis zero point.
+• Automatically calibrates the Z-offset during G28 execution: It can trigger after homing (when the nozzle touches the platform) — then slowly moves upward until the nozzle just leaves the platform — setting this position as the Z-axis zero point.

 Benefits

-• You can still manually adjust the Z-axis offset for different filaments.
+• At the same time, you can still manually adjust the Z-offset for different filaments.

 • Overcomes temperature drift.

-• Temperature drift changes the Z-axis offset but not the range of the bed mesh height map with the BD sensor.
+• Temperature drift changes the Z-offset, but it does not affect the range of the bed mesh height map with the BD sensor.
 This means the bed mesh remains the same even at different temperatures.

 Tip

-The code for this feature is in the official Marlin GitHub pull request list: https://github.com/MarlinFirmware/Marlin/pull/27243 So please use the following Marlin code: https://github.com/markniu/MarlinPULL/tree/bugfix-2.1.x
+The code for this feature is in the pull request list of the official Marlin GitHub: https://github.com/MarlinFirmware/Marlin/pull/27243 Therefore, use the following Marlin code: https://github.com/markniu/MarlinPULL/tree/bugfix-2.1.x

 How to Use